BlackBrad/Asteroids/README.md

 those are hit a point is gained.
 I’ve also added ship collision so when a ship hits an asteroid a game over function is called and a game over canvas.

+29/6/2015:
+High score has not been implimented.
+No saving of high score (might add that, might not).
+The ship is not supposed to be able to move any less than 0 of the canvas but that dosen't always work.